Co-owner of water park arrested in connection with child's death on slide

 Henry, according to the indictment, was the driving force behind the construction of the waterslide and investigators discovered emails indicating he wanted to "rush the timeline" for building the ride, leading to "fundamental steps in the design process" being skipped over.

-It took just 36 days from the time Henry first conceived the idea for the waterslide to when it was completed, according to the court papers.
+It took just 36 days from the time Henry conceived the idea to completing the waterslide's prototype, according to the court papers.

 "In place of mathematical and physics calculations, they rushed forward relying almost entirely on crude trial-and-error methods," the indictment said.